 John Carter Brown Library: residential fellowships in Providence, RI, 2-4 months.
 Strengths of the collection include early modern Iberia, colonial Latin America, and 19th century hemispheric studies.
 Especially good for cartography and the history of science and technology.
 Applications due Dec.
 1 for the following academic year.

 National Endowment for the Humanities: long-term fellowships for dissertation writing and research.
-Also includes resources to help with grant writing.
+This page also includes resources to help with grant writing.
 Click here for a one-page list of best practices.
+These guidelines are geared toward grant writing, but many apply to interview and presentation skills, as well.

 Newberry Library: residential fellowships in Chicago, 1-2 months.
 Recommended for students in medieval-contemporary literatures and cultures of the Americas (Latin America, Francophone, and North America).
 Strong holdings in early modern, indigenous studies, and cartography.
 Applications due Dec.
 15 for the following academic year.